Mini Snickerdoodle Cheesecakes (Small Batch)

-Creamy cinnamon cheesecake in cupcake form with a snickerdoodle cookie crust will disappear very quickly at your next get-together.
+Small Batch Mini Snickerdoodle Cheesecakes, which is creamy cinnamon cheesecake in cupcake form with a snickerdoodle cookie crust, will disappear very quickly at your next get-together.

-- 2 cups snickerdoodle cookie crumbs (can substitute graham cracker crumbs)
+- 3/4 cup snickerdoodle cookie crumbs or graham cracker crumbs

 - 2 tablespoons unsalted butter, melted

-- Preheat oven to 350F and line two cupcake pans with 18 paper liners.
+- Preheat oven to 325°F. Line a muffin pan with 6 paper liners.

 Source: Adapted from Cooking Classy

-If you liked these Snickerdoodle Cheesecake Cupcakes, you may also like these recipes:
+If you liked these Mini Snickerdoodle Cheesecakes, you may also like these recipes: